What is Test Engineering?

-“I originally joined the DVLA as a test analyst back in 2018, and from the moment I started the DVLA have been eager to improve my skills every step of the way.
-I have since progressed to become a test engineer and even now the learning never stops.
-There is a hive mindset of; developing your own skills will in turn develop quality services for the DVLA, so don’t hold back.
-We are ‘one team’ and we succeed together!
+“I originally joined DVLA as a Test Analyst back in 2018, and from the moment I started , I have been eager to improve my skills every step of the way.
+I have since progressed to become a Test Engineer, and even now, the learning never stops.
+There is a hive mindset that developing your own skills will in turn develop quality services for DVLA, so don’t hold back.
+We are one team and we succeed together!

-Being a test engineer heavily relies on your inquisitive nature, you often need to ask the hard questions and even dive deep into the unknown.
-This is much easier when the people around you relish in these challenges, which is the reason why I enjoy working as a test engineer at the DVLA.
+Being a Test Engineer heavily relies on your inquisitive nature – you often need to ask the hard questions and even dive deep into the unknown.
+This is much easier when the people around you relish these challenges, which is the reason why I enjoy working as a Test Engineer at DVLA.

 As a Test Engineer working within the Agile framework, it is my job to ensure the services are adhering to the business requirements.
 I achieve this with both automation and manual testing.
 For automation testing, I use a combination of Gherkin, Cucumber and Ruby languages.
 I use these languages to help build and maintain high quality automation regression test packs for our services using BDD, TDD and ATDD techniques.
 For manual testing, I use techniques such as exploratory testing as it allows me to interrogate specific features of our services that may not be feasible via automation, resulting in the discovery of defects.”